rubatopy/rubato/CONTRIBUTING.md

 ## Setting up dev environment

 Setting up your environment is easy.
-Just run:
+In a Bash shell, just run:

 ```shell
 make setup